 The entertainment at your party is crucial!
 Have someone in the office create a fun and work-friendly playlist to play during the party, or you can hire a local DJ.
 Consider even hiring a magician or clown or some other type of performance for people to enjoy.

 Give your employees a break and supply some adult beverages.
 Buy plenty of different beers and liquor yourself or have the event at a venue that provides liquor.
 Be sure that people understand that while there is drinking at the party, it’s still a work event.
 You don’t want any employees getting in trouble for inappropriate behavior when they were intoxicated.
 Consider using tickets so that people have a 2 or 3 drink minimum.

-Your office Holiday party doesn’t have to be boring.
-Get your party clothes on and start the party yourself so that everyone will follow along.
+Your office holiday party doesn’t have to be boring.
+Get your party clothes on and start the party yourself so that everyone will follow along and you can even transform it into a team building cooking activity.
 These tips will help you get the foundation for a great party, but a party is truly only as good as the people there!